How to buy Boom Logistics (BOL) shares

 Boom Logistics share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Boom Logistics's is 1.2518.
-This would suggest that Boom Logistics's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Boom Logistics's is 1.2371.
+This would suggest that Boom Logistics's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Boom Logistics overview

 Boom Logistics Limited provides lifting solutions and specialized labor services to mining and resources, wind, energy and utilities, infrastructure and construction, industrial maintenance, and telecommunication sectors in Australia.
 The company operates in two segments, Lifting Solutions and Labour Hire.
-It offers mobile and crawler cranes for wet and dry hire with short term or long term hire facilities; travel towers and access equipment, and associated services; and project management services.
+It offers mobile and crawler cranes for wet and dry hire with short or long term hire facilities; travel towers and access equipment, and associated services.
 The company also provides special hydraulic mobile cranes and low profile prime movers; access equipment, including boom lifts, knuckle booms, elevated work platforms, and travel towers.
-In addition, it offers heavy haulage vehicles to transport heavy and large equipment, as well as managed lifting solutions and engineering services.
-Further, the company provides skilled labors for a wide range of trades, such as electricians, boiler makers, mechanics, traditional crane and travel tower operators, riggers, and truck drivers.
-Its fleet comprises approximately 250 cranes and 100 travel towers.
+In addition, it offers low loaders to transport heavy and large equipment, as well as engineering and project management services.
+Further, the company provides skilled labors for various trades, such as electricians, boiler makers, mechanics, traditional crane and travel tower operators, riggers, and truck drivers.
+Its fleet comprises approximately 260 cranes and 120 travel towers.
 The company was formerly known as The Australian Crane Company and changed its name to Boom Logistics Limited in October 2003.
 Boom Logistics Limited was incorporated in 2000 and is based in Southbank, Australia.